Authentication

 Only authenticated users can access dashboard pages.
 If a user is not authenticated, the user is redirected to the login page.

-In the src/app/ProviderWrapper.tsx, we have specified auth provider SessionProvider like,
+In the src/app/ProviderWrapper.tsx, we have specified the auth provider `SessionProvider` like,

 import { SessionProvider } from 'next-auth/react';